KatePaulauskas/Project-one/README.md

   - The design of the navigation bar remains consistent across all pages for flawless and seamless navigation.
 It allows site visitors to navigate through the site pages with ease, eliminating the need to use the back button in their browser.

   - The logo in the navigation bar features an image of a drone above the Aerial Photography abbreviation.
 The abbreviation and the image are divided by a horizontal line representing the horizon.
-This design of th  logo provides a clear visual hint about the site's focus on aerial photography.
+This design of the logo provides a clear visual hint about the site's focus on aerial photography.

   - The navigation bar has an orange background, inspired by the Irish flag's color palette, to represent the Irish theme.
 The Logo and Menu links are in black, creating a great contrast with the orange background.
 The navigation bar stands out on the site, looking like a separate section, which stands out from the rest of the page.